skratchdot/browsercheck/README.md

 - command "detect" that finds the "lowest" version of each browser is supported
 - should cli support globs (similar usage to eslint, prettier, etc)?
 - look into preset-env, and why Promises are polyfilled in chrome 66
-- add browserslist output to results
 - improve demo site and docs
 - add info about caveats and edge-cases
+- browser plugins/bookmarklets to "test" files in network tab